devops-nrw/homepage/README.md

 bundle install
 ```

-Middleman and all its requirements, as well as our additional gems, will be instaled.
+Middleman and all its requirements, as well as our additional gems, will be installed.

 To view your local instance, a development webserver is included.
 Start it like this: